Skip to main content

 Amount

-Full-time postgraduate taught students - £3,000 paid into your bank account in termly instalments (subject to you remaining a fully registered student throughout your studies)
+Full-time taught master's students - £3,000 paid into your bank account in termly instalments (subject to you remaining a fully registered student throughout your studies)

-Full-time MRes students - £2,000 paid into your bank account in termly instalments (subject to you remaining a fully registered student throughout your studies)
+Full-time research master's students - £2,000 paid into your bank account in termly instalments (subject to you remaining a fully registered student throughout your studies)

 If you are studying a full-time two-year master's programme, including an MSW, payments will be limited to your first year of study.